codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

   * .NET/Nunit/mstest
   * Scala/Scalatest
   * PHP/PhpUnit

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/test-reports/sample-test-report.png"
+url="/images/pipeline/test-reports/sample-test-report.png"
+alt="Sample Allure test report" caption="Sample Allure test report" max-width="70%"
+%}

 {:start="2"}
-1. Custom reporting for any static website (HTML) content
+1. **Custom reporting** for any static website (HTML) content
   If you use the custom reporting mode, you can select any kind of tool that you want, as long as it produces a static website in the end.
 You can also use the custom reporting mode for reports that are not test reports, such as security reports or quality reports.

 ## Connecting your storage account